André Eglevsky

-André Eglevsky (21 December 1917 – 4 December 1977) was a Russian-born ballet dancer and teacher who studied in France and, from 1932, danced with Colonel W. de Basil's Ballet Russe de Monte Carlo for several years, as well as other companies in Europe and New York City.
-He became a United States citizen in the late 1930s and danced with the American Ballet Theatre and New York City Ballet.
+André Eglevsky (Андрей Эглевский; 21 December 1917 – 4 December 1977) was a Russian-born ballet dancer and teacher who studied in France and, from 1932, danced with Colonel W. de Basil's Ballet Russe de Monte Carlo for several years, as well as other companies in Europe and New York City.
+He became an American citizen in the late 1930s and danced with the American Ballet Theatre and New York City Ballet.
 After retiring from performance in 1958, he set up his own ballet school and the Eglevsky Ballet Company in New York.

 Early life and education

 Eglevsky was born in Moscow.
 After the Revolution, he and his mother emigrated to France when he was eight, his mother having decided that his talent as a dancer demanded that he be properly trained.
 Many classically trained dancers and teachers had emigrated to France and London in this period.
 Eglevsky studied ballet in Nice with Maria Nevelskaya (also known as Maria Nevelska formerly of the Bolshoi Ballet), Lubov Egorova, Mathilde Kschessinska, Alexandre Volinine, Olga Preobrajenska, and Leon Woizikowski in Paris, and Nicholas Legat in London.